cypherpunk-academy/2064/en/079_2023_You little vixen.md

 It's overdue.
 There are far fewer dangerous people on it.
 And I don't care what kind of fuss it makes.
-When it is done, the President will have to confess: "Is she on the side of the terrorists or on our side?"
+When it is done, the president will have to confess: "Is she on the side of the terrorists or on our side?"

 Heinz nodded with great effort and understanding.